qutad/QRgen/README.md

 # QR Generator

-A Material 3 Flutter app for generating and exporting QR codes on desktop, mobile, and web.
+A Material 3 Flutter app for generating and exporting QR codes on desktop, mobile, and web

 ## Features